Range National Park is the best national park in Cape York.

 has grown out around the spikes.

-I was just standing there
+just standing there

 and thinking back to the book, leaving my walking partner